-The majority of Hilton Head Island's Gullah-owned lands exist in the Gullah neighborhoods located in the north half of the Island, as identified earlier in this Appendix (see pages A-1 and A-2).
+The majority of Hilton Head Island's Gullah-owned lands exist in the Gullah neighborhoods located in the north half of the Island, as identified earlier in this report (see pages 4-5).
 Of those lands, the following zoning districts are the most prevalent:

-- Low to Moderate Density Residential (RM-4): This designation is particularly dominant in the following neighborhoods Squire Pope, Big Stoney, Jonesville, Spanish Wells, Gardner, and Mitchelville.
+• Low to Moderate Density Residential (RM-4): This designation is particularly dominant in the following neighborhoods - Squire Pope, Big Stoney, Jonesville, Spanish Wells, Gardner, and Mitchelville.
 While most of these lands are relatively close to the waterfront, they typically do not directly front the waterfront.
 This district permits by-right single-family, multi-family, and group living, as well as various institutional and civic uses, some of which are only conditionally permitted.
-The maximum impervious coverage in both districts is 35%, and the maximum building height is 35 feet.
 The permitted densities are tied to the size of the site: 4 units/net acre for the smallest sites; 6 units/net acre for 3+ acres; and 8 units/net acre for 5+ acres.
 The maximum non-residential gross floor area (GFA) is 6,000 square feet per net acre.

-Conditionally permitted uses include bed and breakfasts, convenience stores, open air sales, and other commercial services. - Moderate Density Residential (RM-8): This designation permits single-family, multifamily, group living uses, educational uses, other commercial uses, government uses, religious institutions, and boat ramps, docks, and marina are allowed by right or subject to specific conditions/standards established in the LMO.
-The maximum impervious coverage in both districts is 35%, and the maximum building height is 45 feet.
-The maximum density in the RM-8 allows 8 units per acre.
-Nonresidential uses can be developed up to 6,000 square feet of gross floor area per acre.
+Conditionally permitted uses include bed and breakfasts, convenience stores, open air sales, and other commercial services.